VROOM-Project/vroom/docs/API.md

   the same coordinates
 - depending on if a custom matrix is provided, required fields follow the same logic than for `job` keys `location` and `location_index`

+### Notes on capacity restrictions

+Use `capacity` for vehicles and `amount` for jobs to describe a problem with capacity restrictions.
+Those arrays can be used to model custom restrictions for several metrics at once, e.g. number of items, weight, volume etc. A vehicle is only allowed to serve a set of jobs if the `amount` component sums are lower than the matching value in `capacity` for each metric.

 ## Matrix